 Brand Strategy: The rules and guidelines on how, what, where, when andto whom you should communicate your brand message.

 Good branding involves great design, but it doesn’t start there and design alone does not make a great brand.

-Many design/marketing/advertising firms have added branding to their services recently.
+Many design/marketing/advertising firms have recently added branding to their services.
 Being a fantastic designer does not make you a great brand strategist.
 Designers build – based on plans someone else developed.

 A brand strategist starts from scratch.
-They create the plan and engineer the foundation and structure to support the marketing strategy and meet the needs of the sales team.
+They create the plan and engineer the foundation and structure to support the marketing strategy and meet the sales team's needs.

-A branding firm will help you create the desired perception within the minds of your ideal prospects.
+A branding firm will help you create the desired perception in your ideal prospects' minds.
 They will create your brand strategy, positioning, messaging and all the components of your visual identity.
 Then bring it all together as they build out your high-profile brand assets like your website and marketing materials.

 With a branding firm, you do not need to connect the dots for them.
 There’s no hand-holding required.
 Their superpower is seeing connections and bringing clarity to complex situations.

 A good strategist will guide you and your team through their process and help connect the dots between offerings and your ideal client’s needs.
-They will ask a lot of questions, conduct a lot of interviews and provide valuable insight on how to meet your goals.
+They will ask many questions, conduct many interviews and provide valuable insight on how to meet your goals.